youhangkai/LiDAR/README.md

 2. Thinning.
 3. Refill
 note that thinning can be used for several times if you found that coarse extraction's result cointains too many noise points.
+Refill can be used by many different ways and here is the simplest way to search the neighborhood